How to get your LinkedIn profile to show the correct company

 Which HP-related companies have me classified as a retiree or former employee?

-Given HP's history of acquisitions and spinoffs, this may not be obvious.
-If any
+Due to acquisitions and spinoffs, may not be obvious:

 Which Company